 Eating Fish During Pregnancy – Safe or Unsafe?

 You may read conflicting reports about eating fish during pregnancy which would create confusion about whether or not it is safe.
-However, fish has a lot of positives, and except for a few varieties, its consumption is considered to be safe and nutritious during pregnancy.
+However, fish and pregnancy go hand in hand, as fish can offer essential nutrients for the health of both the mother and the developing baby.
 In this article, we shall discuss all the possible aspects of eating fish during pregnancy and try to answer as many questions as possible.
 Read on to know more.

 But first, let’s discuss some common concerns before you get going to the market to get some fish!